deepakmalikk/Project-12/README.md

 - What I learned from this Project?
   -
-  - Learned how to make hosting landing page.
+  - Learned how to make Business landing page.
-  - Learned how to make button and reuse them.
+  - Learned how to email and button layout.
-  - Learned about making Testimonial Cards.
+  - Learned about make profile Cards.
+  - Align the img with object fit property.
+  - Learned how to make background transparent.
-  - Created price section as well as banner and beautiful footer.
+  - Created beautiful footer.
   - How to use different Google Fonts in webpage.
   - Learned how to make responsive web-design.